thaintp/diencothanhhien/themes/hugo-ecommerce-theme/exampleSite/content/company-profile/_index.en.md

 +++
-title = "DalaFarm Profile"
-date = "2017-03-21T21:52:24+08:00"
+title = "Điện cơ Thanh Hiền Profile" date = "2017-03-21T21:52:24+08:00"

 +++

-# DalaFarm Story
+# Điện cơ Thanh Hiền Story

-**DalaFarm** is a pioneer company in producing fruit and vegetable products, which is grown and controlled by DalaFarm itself, combined with SEFD proprietary technology to provide customers with safe, healthy and cost-effective products while retaining the vitamins and nutrients.
+**Điện cơ Thanh Hiền** is a pioneer company in producing fruit and vegetable products, which is grown and controlled by Điện cơ Thanh Hiền itself, combined with SEFD proprietary technology to provide customers with safe, healthy and cost-effective products while retaining the vitamins and nutrients.

-**DalaFarm** is committed to sustainable development for its customers, farmers, the environment and public health.
+**Điện cơ Thanh Hiền** is committed to sustainable development for its customers, farmers, the environment and public health.
 All our processes are controlled to the best of our quality standard.

-All fresh vegetables are grown in an organic manner at our DalaFarm farm in Lam Dong province.
+All fresh vegetables are grown in an organic manner at our Điện cơ Thanh Hiền farm in Lam Dong province.

-At the plant, DalaFarm uses its own SEFD technology with solar energy systems that retains over 90% nutrition and vitamins found in fresh vegetables, while also helping to save energy and protect the environment.
+At the plant, Điện cơ Thanh Hiền uses its own SEFD technology with solar energy systems that retains over 90% nutrition and vitamins found in fresh vegetables, while also helping to save energy and protect the environment.

 **DALAFARM COMMITS TO:**